-Claremont, Calif (July 23, 2009) – Werner Warmbrunn, founding member of the Pitzer College faculty and founding dean of faculty, died peacefully at home on July 19, 2009 at the age of 89.
+Claremont, Calif (July 23, 2009)—Werner Warmbrunn, founding member of the Pitzer College faculty and professor of history for nearly three decades, died peacefully at home on July 19, 2009, at the age of 89.

-Professor Warmbrunn was born in Frankfurt, Germany in 1920.
-He and his family immigrated to the United States in 1941.
-After receiving his degree from Cornell University, he began his teaching career at Putney School in Vermont.
+Professor Warmbrunn was born in Frankfurt, Germany, in 1920.
+He immigrated to the United States in 1941.
+After receiving his undergraduate degree from Cornell University, he began his teaching career at Putney School in Vermont.
 He received his PhD from Stanford University, where he later served in a variety of administrative posts for 12 years.
-In 1963, he was recruited by Pitzer’s first president, John Atherton.
+In 1963, he was recruited by Pitzer’s first president, John Atherton, to be Pitzer’s first professor of history.

 Professor Warmbrunn helped design the academic programs for the new college in months before and after the arrival of Pitzer’s pioneer class of students.
 He is perhaps best known for his work in developing Pitzer’s unique community governance structure.
 He served on many committees, including the Faculty Executive Committee and two presidential search committees.
 Professor Warmbrunn ensured that Pitzer’s history would be recorded by founding an archive where papers, announcements and documents were preserved.